Adelaide I, Abbess of Quedlinburg: Influencing the royal and imperial elections

-In the German royal election of 1002 after the death of her brother Emperor Otto III, Adelaide and her older sister, Abbess Sophia of Gandersheim, acted as true kingmakers, having rejected Margrave Eckard of Meissen (who discounted their influence) as candidate for kingship.
+In the German royal election of 1002 after the death of her brother Emperor Otto III, Adelaide and her sister Abbess Sophia of Gandersheim acted as true kingmakers, having rejected Margrave Eckard I of Meissen (who discounted their influence) as candidate for kingship.
 Together with Sophia, Adelaide significantly influenced the election of her cousin Henry II as King of the Romans.
 Henry vested Quedlinburg Abbey with extended estates and in 1014 entrusted Adelaide with the administration of the convents in Gernrode, Frose and Vreden in Westphalia.
 He repeatedly celebrated important feasts at Quedlinburg and in 1021 attended the consecration of the St Servatius Collegiate Church together with Archbishop Gero of Magdeburg.

-The Princess-Abbess and her sister would play the same role in the election of Henry's Salian successor King Conrad II as Holy Roman Emperor in 1027.
+The princess-abbess and her sister would play the same role in the election of Henry's Salian successor King Conrad II in 1027.
 Nonetheless, when Sophia died on 27 January 1039, Conrad II at first denied Adelaide's request to succeed her as abbess of Gandersheim.
 Upon his death later in that year, King Henry III eventually granted her the right to rule Gandersheim too.

 Death

 Adelaide died either on 14 January 1044 or on 14 January 1045 and was succeeded by her kinswoman, Beatrice of Franconia.
 She is buried in Quedlinburg Abbey.
 A lifesized tomb marker preserves the conventional image of Adelaide.
-She is represented as holy woman by monastic habit and Gospel book.
+She is represented as a holy woman by her monastic habit and Gospel book.
 In fact, the image depicts what Adelaide represented rather than Adelaide herself.